apervmm/apervmm/README.md

-- 👋 Hi, I’m @apervmm
+- 👋 Hi, I’m Almas Perneshev
-- 👀 I’m interested in Software Engineer Internship/Position
+- 👀 I’m interested in Software Engineer Positions
-- 🌱 I’m currently learning Fast API Pyhton framework
+- 🌱 I'm currently developing myself in the art of Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects
-- 📫 Email: apervm@gmail.com
+- 📫 Email: apervmm@gmail.com
 -

 <!---